With Democrats In Control, How Far Will Biden Get With His Housing Plan?

 - New rental assistance: The plan calls for $30 billion in rental and critical energy and water assistance for hard-hit individuals and families.

-- Aid to the homeless: Biden wants $5 billion in funds directed to experiencing homelessness.
+- Aid to the homeless: Biden wants $5 billion in funds directed to those experiencing homelessness.

 - Legal assistance: The aid would be directed to households facing eviction or foreclosure.